 Gray-haired, plump, grandmother greeted her as if nothing had ever happened between them.
 “Look at you all grown up.
 It’s been a long time.”

 No hug or hand shake, she turned and walked through the living room.
 Elizabeth followed.
 A stark contrast to the sun-filled day, dark, overstuffed Victorian furniture and embroidered pillows cluttered the room.
 Knickknacks and books filled the side tables.
 A Hammond organ took up the far wall.

 Grandmother’s voice trailed behind her.
 “I want you to know sometimes when people get old they do things they’re sorry for.”

 Elizabeth paused mid-step.
 She held her tongue.
 If she made a remark the visit would not end well.
-Grandmother’s off-hand sorry (for scaring the living daylights out of me) had to be enough.
+Grandmother’s off-hand sorry (for scaring the bejesus out of her)had to be enough.

-She made her way to the dining room and stood in front of grandmother seated on a velvet-cushioned chair at the oak table.
-She cleared her throat, “Nice to see you too.”
+In the dining room, she stood in front of grandmother seated on a velvet-cushioned chair aside the oak table.
+She cleared her throat.
+“Nice to see you, too.”